kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 ```

 As an alternative, you could also use `overrideNamespace` separately in `third-party/deployment.yml` and
-`services/deploymetn.yml`.
-In this case, you're also free to use different prefixed for the namespaces, as long as you
+`services/deployment.yml`.
+In this case, you're also free to use different prefixes for the namespaces, as long as you
 include `{{ target.name }}` in them.

 {{< alert >}}